michellakd/fiji/README.md

 # fiji
-An ImageJ plugin for everyday repetitive tasks
+An ImageJ macro for everyday repetitive tasks

 Are you sick of saving your pics one by one?
 Setting your channels one by one on your microscopy pictures?
 I wrote this plugin because I wanted to save myself a few clicks.